Get

 If your dog has a particularly pungent smell, it could be a sign of illness.

 • Impacted anal glands cause a secretion that can have a very strong and particularly unpleasant odor.
-Signs of impacted glands include your dog dragging its bottom along the floor to clear the secretions, which can cause the smell to transfer to furniture and carpets, too.
+Signs of impacted glands include your dog dragging their bottom along the floor to clear the secretions, which can cause the smell to transfer to furniture and carpets, too.

 • Dogs that have a lot of skin folds are prone to smelling.
 When the folds get wet, they can stay moist and this damp environment is ideal for bacteria to flourish, causing a smell.
 If you have a dog with a lot of skin folds, ensure the folds are kept dry and clean to help prevent this, and if the smell persists, you may need to see a veterinarian to help combat any possible infection.